 Sara and her son Alex have volunteered at Georgia's Place since the summer of 2020.
 Sara has been a vegan for 25 years, and is dedicated to the birds here.
 Her compassion for animals shows through in all she does, including her involvement in animal rights protests, dedication to veganism and interest in the best care for all living creatures.

 » BOARD MEMBER

-Vegan since 2012 and volunteering for sanctuaries since 2013—advocating for farmed animals is near and dear to Anni.
+Vegan since 2012 and volunteering on-site or through graphic design for sanctuaries since 2013—advocating for farmed animals is near and dear to Anni.
 She's also an intersectional activist, recognizing all forms of injustice and how closely they intertwine with one another.
 In the spaces between work and activism, you can find Anni walking her two rescued pit bulls, reading a book, cooking something delicious, or planning in embarrassingly great detail her dream cabin in the woods.